CSR-dMRI: Continuous Super-Resolution of Diffusion MRI with Anatomical Structure-assisted Implicit Neural Representation Learning: Conclusion

 \subsubsection{Acknowledgements.}

-This research was partly supported by the National Natural Science Foundation of China (62222118, U22A2040), Guangdong Provincial Key Laboratory of Artificial Intelligence in Medical Image Analysis and Application (2022B1212010011), Shenzhen Science and Technology Program (RCYX20210706092104034, JCYJ20220531100213029).
+This research was partly supported by the National Natural Science Foundation of China (62222118, U22A2040), Guangdong Provincial Key Laboratory of Artificial Intelligence in Medical Image Analysis and Application (2022B1212010011), Shenzhen Science and Technology Program (RCYX20210706092104034, JCYJ20220531100213029), and Youth Innovation Promotion Association CAS.

 \normalem